-Choosing audio gear for podcasting from the hundreds of possibilities can be extremely overwhelming, especially for the beginner.
-Fortunately, you can put together a podcasting setup with professional, high-quality gear at affordable prices.
+Choosing audio gear for podcasting from the hundreds of possibilities and endless opinions can be extremely overwhelming, especially for the beginner.
+Fortunately, you can put together a podcasting setup with professional, reliable, high-quality gear at affordable prices.

 This is a list of podcasting gear that we recommend to our clients and use ourselves every day.
 This list is for a live, in-person recording scenario.
 (As opposed to a recording with remote guests, such as over Skype.)
 All of this gear is professional, compact and portable.